active-elastic-job/active-elastic-job/README.md

 ### Is there a possibility to prioritize certain jobs?
 Amazon SQS does not support prioritization.
 In order to achieve faster processing of your jobs you can add more instances to the worker environment or create a separate queue with its own worker environment for your  high-priority jobs.
 ### Can jobs be delayed?
 You can schedule jobs not more than **15 minutes** into the future.
 See [the Amazon SQS API reference](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html).
+If you need to postpone the execution of a job further into the future, then consider the possibility of setting up a periodic task.
 ### Can I monitor and inspect failed jobs?
 Amazon SQS provides [dead-letter queues](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html).
 These queues can be used to isolate and sideline unsuccessful jobs.
 ### Is my internet-facing web environment protected against being spoofed into processing jobs?